COLLECTOR’S STATEMENT

 These works reveal a truth I return to often:

-That living dialogue is the thread that unites everything in this gallery.
+That living dialogue is the thread that binds every work within Godfather Gallery.

-This gallery is not commercial in spirit.
-It is a private world that I choose to share with those who appreciate the enduring legacy of modern printmaking, the intelligence of the livre d’artiste tradition, and the quiet emotion carried by works on paper.
+This gallery is not a commercial venue; it is a private world that I choose to share with those who seek the deeper poetry of art, with those who appreciate the enduring legacy of modern printmaking, the intelligence of the livre d’artiste tradition, and the quiet emotion carried by works on paper.

 Every piece presented here is the result of deliberate choice, study, and personal connection.
 It is my hope that, as you explore these pages, you will feel the same resonance that first drew me to them.